brianlin35/data-sci/README.md

 If there is one project to explore first, I highly recommend checking out the **Dress_Sense** project in the Generative AI section.
 It is my capstone project for the MIDS program at UC Berkeley, an AI-powered fashion recommendation system that represents the culmination of my recent work in generative AI and machine learning.

-Master in Information and Data Science
+## UC Berkeley - Master in Information and Data Science
-University of California, Berkeley

 **Coursework:**
 * Generative AI